Longshoreman's Strike of

 On July 20 the leaders of the waterfront employers and newspaper

 Shipowners also agreed to elections on all vessels and to accept union

 recognition if a majority of the seamen voted for the union.
-Thus, on Saturday
+Thus, on

-submit their differences with the employers to the NLB.
+whether to submit their differences with the employers to the NLB.
 The

 rank and file voted in favor of arbitration 6504 to 1525 and went back to

-During October 1934, the National Longshoremen's Board announced its decision in
+During October 1934, the National Longshoremen's Board announced its

-important issue, the hiring hall.
+the most important issue, the hiring hall.